ce-omarbadawy/ce-omarbadawy/_posts/2025-07-30-portswigger-lab-un-enum-diff-resp.md

 ---

-# Key Takeaways

-- Tiny differences in response length or message text allow username enumeration.
-- Turbo Intruder is the right tool for this kind of high-rate testing when you have community edition. 😅

----

-# What I'd Do Next
+# What I'd Do Next (Blue Team) {#what-id-do-next}

-- There is a lot I would've done differently, but to be specific for THIS lab only, I would normalize error messages and response lengths to prevent enumeration.
+- There is a lot I would've done differently, but to be specific for THIS lab only, I would normalize error messages, response lengths, and status codes to prevent enumeration.
+- Give an absolutely generic feedback that doesn't help the attack in any way.
+- Implement Rate Limiting.